I am Brian Castellani.

 I won’t claim to vegan-ize, hippi-fy, greener-ize you today to save tomorrow….

 I am who I am.
 It is all right there and I have nothing to hide from you or from anyone else.

 To Be Born

-Currently, each of my family members lives on complete opposite spectrum of the United States.
-My Parents are in Florida, brother in Washington State, my half sister lives in Texas.
+Currently, each of my family members lives on the complete opposite spectrum of the United States.
+My parents are in Florida, my brother in Washington State, my half-sister lives in Texas.

 The reason why I find yoga useful is for the medical benefits and personal growth I have experienced.